No more monuments to build, will focus on governance if elected to power: Mayawati | Politics

 Mayawati, who has been accused in the past of focusing on memorials including those featuring her statues, made the assurance at a meeting aimed at wooing the Brahmin community, ahead of next year's assembly elections.

-The meeting at the party’s headquarter here marked the end of a month-long series of the BSP's ''prabhudd varga sammelans'', where she assured that the community will be treated right if her Bahujan Samaj Party forms the government in 2022.
+The meeting at the party's headquarters here marked the end of a month-long series of the BSP's ''prabhudh varg sammelans'', where she assured that the community will be treated right if her Bahujan Samaj Party forms the government in 2022.

-She said the four BSPs governments in the past have honoured leaders who worked for equality through memorials, museums and statues and now there was no need of constructing more of them.
+She said the four BSPs governments have honoured leaders, who worked for equality, through memorials, museums and statues and now there is no need of constructing more of them.

-''Whatever needed to be done, I have done it in bulk,'' she said.
+''Whatever needed to be done, I have done it in bulk,'' she said, adding that only their maintenance will be looked into.

-''Now when a BSP-led government is formed, my entire efforts will not go into building memorials, parks and statues.
-But my whole energy will go into changing the face of Uttar Pradesh,'' Mayawati said.
+''Now when a BSP-led government is formed, my efforts will not go into building memorials, parks and statues.
+My whole energy will go into changing the face of Uttar Pradesh so that the entire country and world can say that the BSP chief has changed the face of the state,'' Mayawati said.

-But she added that her government will be open to erecting memorials to honour leaders from ''other communities'' and keep their religious sentiments in mind.
+She added that her government will be open to honouring leaders from ''other communities'', if they want, and keep their religious sentiments in mind.

 The former chief minister gave a call for forging strong unity among Dalits and Brahmins so that the results of 2007 could be repeated, when the party had formed a government of its own in Uttar Pradesh.